Secret badger baiting network exposed

 The investigation also uncovered a convicted badger baiter boasting on a closed Facebook group dedicated to Patterdale terriers about digs he had recently been on and puppies he was breeding.

-He denies all allegations, including owning dogs and hunting for badgers in the UK.
+A spokesman for RSPCA Cymru said: "We have requested all material from the BBC in relation to their investigations related to alleged illegal badger baiting activity in Wales - and are awaiting this evidence.

+"Badger baiting is a barbaric activity - and we will investigate thoroughly any evidence passed onto us which suggest crimes have been committed against these animals."

-Exposed: The Secret World of Badger Baiters is on BBC One Wales at 22:30 BST on Tuesday 22 May
+Exposed: The Secret World of Badger Baiters is on BBC One Wales at 22:35 BST on Tuesday 22 May and will also be available on BBC iPlayer